 RFP’s on Philanthropy News DigestService of the Foundation Center, lists current requests for proposals.

 This 1½ hour, hands-on class provides an introduction to the Foundation Center’s database of active U.S. foundations, corporate giving programs, and grantmaking public charities, as well as their associated grants.
+Note: Foundation Center databases are only available in the Main Library (601 Santa Monica Blvd.)

 Foundation Directory Online Professional includes over 100,000 grantmaker profiles, over 2.4 million records in the Grants database, interactive maps and charts displaying grants, and a keyword-searchable 990s database.

 This class is especially useful for nonprofit organizations looking for foundations with interests and missions that are similar to their own.
-Foundation profiles in the database include descriptions of a foundation’s fields of interest and its purpose and activities, as well as contact information, deadlines, application guidelines, and recently awarded grants.

 Charity NavigatorHelps potential donors make intelligent giving decisions by providing independent evaluations of the financial health of the largest US charities.
 Find detailed, easy to understand reports on over 3400 charities that analyze fundraising, program and administration expenses.
 Also find ratings and comparisons with like organizations.